| | |

 This spring learning idea for kindergarten combines seasonal weather themes with graphing skills.
 Draw a basic graph on the whiteboard or chart paper with numbers to 1-10 listed vertically up the left side of the graph and different types of weather listed horizontally across the bottom.

-Next, determine which weather type got the least amount of votes, the greatest amount of votes, and subtract to find the difference.
+Next, determine which weather type got the least amount of votes and which got the greatest amount of votes, and subtract to find the difference.
 You can also practice addition and subtraction skills by asking questions about the graph, such as “How many total votes did rainy weather and sunny weather get in all?”

 In the spring, your students are probably full of energy and craving excitement and fresh air.
 Start your mornings off on the right, productive, and less chaotic foot with spring-themed morning tub activities for kindergarten!